Frak! BBC Micro

 After completing 3 levels the game screen turned itself upside down and you would play again, a novel way of extending the life of the game by re-using graphics, important when you only have 32k of memory to play with.
 Most toasters these days have more than this.

-Most memorable for the fact that the caveman would cry “FRAK!” in a speech bubble whenever he died, clearly a way of swearing without swearing, ultimately influencing the writers of Battlestar Galactica (possibly).
+Most memorable for the fact that the caveman would cry “FRAK!” in a speech bubble whenever he died, clearly a way of swearing without swearing, ultimately influencing the writers of the latest Battlestar Galactica series (possibly).
 The back story for the game was never really clear to me though.
 Why was he a caveman?
-Why did he have a yo-yo?
-Why monsters, if he was a caveman why not sabre-toothed tigers or mammoths?
+Where did he get a yo-yo?
+Balloons?
+Why generic monsters, if he was a caveman why not sabre-toothed tigers or mammoths?
 Perhaps we will never know.

-Frak! was also released on the Electron (I had a copy of this and it was monochrome and very disappointing) as well as the Commodore 64, but the BBC Micro version was the original and best.
+Frak! was also released on the Acorn Electron as well as the Commodore 64, but both had their flaws:

 For and interview with the developer head on over to the BBC Games Archive.